Pop quiz: which fictional office team most resembles your own?

 These may seem like fluff, but they’re actually vital for building an effective team.

-Even virtual icebreakers or sharing memes in a chat channel can do the trick.
+Even virtual activities or sharing memes in a chat channel can do the trick.
 These are particularly important activities for distributed teams and workers who can’t always be present face-to-face.

 Empathy contributes to a collaborative culture, which is all the more reason for you to get to know your team beyond your office walls.
 (Learn more about empathy exercises.)
 You don’t need to be BFFs with everyone, but you should try to at least get along on a personal level.